 SOSA is designed to:

-Abaco and SOSA
+Abaco Systems and SOSA

 Abaco has been committed to, and helped drive, industry standards – VME, CompactPCI, VPX, OpenVPX – ever since the company was founded 30+ years ago.
 As such, it is natural that we are committed to supporting the SOSA standard.

-The SBC3511 is a SOSA-aligned 3U VPX single board computer features the highly integrated Intel Xeon E-2176M 6-core/12-thread processor (formerly known as Coffee Lake) operating at 2.7GHz with TurboBoost up to 4.4GHz, 32 GBytes of DDR4 RAM and the inclusion of up to 256 GBytes of nVME SSD.
+The SBC3511 is a SOSA-aligned 3U VPX single board computer featuring the highly integrated Intel Xeon E-2176M 6-core/12-thread processor (formerly known as Coffee Lake) operating at 2.7GHz with TurboBoost up to 4.4GHz, 32 GBytes of DDR4 RAM and the inclusion of up to 256 GBytes of nVME SSD.
 It also features a 40 Gigabit Ethernet data plane, in alignment with the SOSA technical standard.

 The SOSA-aligned VP460 Direct RF Processing System is the industry’s first 6U VPX implementation of the transformational Xilinx 16x16 RF system-on-chip (RFSoC) technology combined with the Xilinx Ultrascale+ FPGA with High Bandwidth Memory (HBM).
 It is designed to speed and simplify the development of advanced, next generation multi-channel electronic warfare systems in application areas such as MIMO, beamforming, sensor processing, radar, SDR and signals intelligence.